 The College encourages students to participate in its study abroad opportunities.
 The possibilities range from week-long travel courses offered in the winter term between semesters or over spring break to more substantial summer travel experiences to the possibility of a semester or a year abroad.
 The College also strongly encourages students to participate in internships related to major programs, as well as in courses that emphasize service learning.

-Lynchburg College also provides an outstanding array of academic support services, many of which are delivered through the curriculum as courses.
+University of Lynchburg also provides an outstanding array of academic support services, many of which are delivered through the curriculum as courses.
 Freshmen enroll in the Freshman Success Seminar, a series of experiences designed to ease the transition into college life.
 Other support courses offer Study Strategies and Career Development.